Academic Advice in Arts

-Students in Arts can make an appointment or come to a class with the Effective Learning Adviser for the College (or one of his Graduate Teaching Assistants) to talk about anything related to their academic work.
+Students in Arts & Humanities can make an appointment or come to a class with an Effective Learning Adviser (or one of their Graduate Teaching Assistants) to talk about anything related to their academic work.
 Common topics include:

 • academic writing (essays, dissertations, research proposals)